ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 The father soon lost all his interest both in
 wife and children.
 And now, said he, if we
 would educate but one class of our children,
-we would choose the girls, for when they be
+we would choose the girls, for when they be­
 come mothers, they educate their sons.
 This
 is the point, and it is trne.
 No nation can
-become fully enlightened when mothers are
+become fully enlightened when mothers ar
-not qualified to discharge the duties ot home
-work of education.
-Parents, give your dsugh
-ters, as well as your sons, the best education
-in your power
 </td></tr></table>

 ---